dig-team/amie/inference/README.md

 ?b  _also_see  ?a   => ?a  _also_see  ?b	0.637413	0.637413	0.883671	828	1299	937	-2
 ?b  _hypernym  ?a   => ?a  _also_see  ?b	0.029253	0.001092	0.130137	38	34796	292	-2
 ``
-It is crucial that those rules were mined from the dataset pointed by the ``dataset`` attribute.
+It is crucial that those rules were mined from the dataset pointed by the ``<SOURCE_DATASET>`` attribute.
 The directory pointed there should contain at least two TSV files: train.tsv and test.tsv.
 The former is where the rules should have been mined.
 The latter is the one used for the evaluation.
 These file correspond to two subsets of a knowledge graph stored as a set of triples <subject, predicate, object>.

-The attribute ``n_jobs`` determines the level of parallelism used to execute the evaluation.
-Set it discretionally knowing that each if n_jobs is 4, then the program will run four configuration items in parallel but each job will also spawn ``max(CPU_COUNT / n_jobs, 1)`` on its own.
+The optional attribute ``[N_JOBS]`` determines the level of parallelism used to execute the evaluation.
+Set it discretionally knowing that by default it will use as many threads as supported by your system.

-The attributes `miner` and `mining_config` are purely indicative and tell the evaluator which mining routine, as well as its configuration, was used to compute the rules.
-They will be used to decide the name of the output file that contains the output of the evaluation.

-For every evaluation block in the configuration file, the program will create a file under the directory results/inference/ The file's name follows this convention: link_prediction_{DATASET}_{MINER}_{MINING_CONFIG}, e.g.,
+The results of the evaluation will be stored in the file pointed by the argument ``<OUTPUT_FILE>``.

 ## Using the results

-Each output file contains a detailed description of the rules inference performance on the dataset.
+As a result of a successful execution, the output file will contain a detailed description of the rules inference performance on the test subset of the source dataset.
 It is a JSON file that contains a single object with three main sections:
 ```
 {
 "headResults" : {"All" : {...}, "predicate1" : { "metric1" : value11, "metric2" : value12, ... }, "predicate2" : {...} }